-APPENDIX 3: HOW TO PUT ON, USE AND TAKE OFF OF A MASK
+HOW TO PUT ON, USE AND TAKE OFF OF A MASK

-Note: Masks and face shields are only effective when used in combination with the other Golden Rules of prevention.
+Note: Masks are only effective when used in combination with the other Golden Rules of prevention.

-Cloth masks and face shields need to be washed with warm soapy water and dried in the sunlight and ironed daily.
+Cloth masks need to be washed with warm soapy water and dried in the sunlight and ironed daily.
 Communication should be distributed to parents, learners, educators and all staff on taking care of the cloth masks.